mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 And also, if he kills somebody his task is successful, and the government gives asylum to him.
 He doesn't want the government, FBI, to look for him, always look for him.

 But he came here.
 And then I asked, “I [would like to] give a [Buddha](glossary#buddha) statue [to you].
 [A statue] carved in ivory, from India.”
 So that is wonderful, the Buddha statue.
 Somebody gave [it to] me, so I gave it to him: “Please keep this.”
-And I [asked] him, “How about this Buddhist statue?
+And I [asked] him, “How about this Buddha statue?
 Can you feel something?”
 Or, I showed him the [Bodhisattva](glossary#bodhisattva) picture, sitting like this.
 Do you know, the beautiful picture?
 Miracle Bodhisattva in Japan, one of the national treasures.
 I wanted to know his soft, gentle mind, so [I asked,] “How do you feel there?”

 He said, “No, I don't like it.”